Playing Mastermind with Wordle-like Feedback: The First Case.

-\begin{corollary} Given a square binary matrix with a dim of $n(n\ge2)$, if the matrix has a non-zero permanent and there are no less than two $`1$' in each of the columns, then the permanent of the matrix is larger than one. \end{corollary}
+\begin{corollary} Given a square 0-1 matrix with a dimension of $k\ (k\ge2)$, if the matrix has a non-zero permanent and there are at least two 1s in each column, then the permanent of the matrix is larger than one. \end{corollary} Finally, we provide the proof of Proposition~\ref{prop:2}.

-\begin{lemma} If the codemaker gives feedback by using \Cref{str}, then the value of the permanent of the tracking matrix is equal to the cardinal number of the answer set. \end{lemma}

-\begin{proof} By the remark after \Cref{lemma:1}, we know that the permanent of the tracking matrix is not smaller than the number of strings in the answer set.
-The rest is to prove that the permanent of the matrix is not larger than the number of strings in the answer set by using \Cref{str}.